Abhishek08/Docker/DockerSwarm.md

 This toolkit uses Raft consensus algorithm to coordinate and decision making of a distributed system.
 SwarmKit is responsible for Orchestration, Scheduling and Cluster Management.

+Docker Swarm is the Docker-native solution for deploying a cluster of Docker hosts.
+You can use it to quickly deploy a cluster of Docker hosts running either on your local machine or on supported cloud platforms.

 ### Features of Docker Swarm

 ###### Scaling

-We can declare the number of tasks we want to run, for each service.
-The swarm manager automatically adapts by adding or removing tasks to maintain the desired state, whenever we scale up or down.
+Services running on the cluster are easily scalable through a single parameter.
+You can declare the number of replicas a service should have and the swarm manager automatically adapts by adding or removing containers to maintain the desired state.

+The swarm also provides resilience through reconciliation of the desired states.
+The manager continuously monitors the state of the nodes in the cluster.
+If a node goes offline, the manager will reconcile the difference in the desired state and the current state by redeploying the lost services on the available nodes.

 ###### Multi-host networking